pbek/QOwnNotes/webpage/src/contributing/translation.md

 ![screenshot](/img/crowdin/screenshot-7.png)

-In order to find all the identical expressions, search Crowdin to see if all the occurrences of a term indeed have the same translation, if you know better, and they don't you may suggest a better translation and vote down (or up) for the better / correct translation.
+In order to find all the identical expressions, search Crowdin to see if all the occurrences of a term indeed have the same translation.
+You may suggest a better translation and vote on the others.

 Localize all occurrences as identically as you can.